 Jurnal Psikologi Ulayat: Indonesian Journal of Indigenous Psychology ("JPU" thereafter) is the first and overarching journal published by Konsorsium Psikologi Ilmiah Nusantara (KPIN) since 2014.
 Konsorsium Psikologi Ilmiah Nusantara (KPIN) was established in 2012 and currently has 20 institutional members (psychology departments from reputable universities) across Indonesia.

 JPU was raised amidst the lack of high quality publication outlets in Indonesia, while at that time, there has been an emerging trend of institutions to publish its own journal (click here to learn more detail about the history).
 Dr. Phil.
-Idhamsyah E. Putra urged a need to have a publication outlet that are collaboratively managed by institutions that have shared interests; in doing so, he believed the journal can be profesionally managed.
+Idhamsyah E. Putra articulated a need to have a publication outlet that are collaboratively managed by institutions that have shared interests; in doing so, he believed the journal can be profesionally managed.
 The idea was welcomed by Dr. Eko E. Meinarno, and with the significant aspiration and influence of (the late) Prof. Sarlito W. Sarwono, the journal was initially introduced as a product managed by 16 psychology department of universities across Indonesia under the umbrella of KPIN.
 Dr. Eko E. Meinarno was appointed as be the editor in chief of the first volume of JPU, which was published 2013.
-In 2015, Karel K. Himawan acted as the new editor in chief, starting from the second volume of the JPU.
+In 2015, Dr. Karel K. Himawan acted as the new editor in chief, starting from the second volume of the JPU.

 Initially, the submission process was mainly managed through a conventional system, where correspondence between authors and editors occured through email.
 In the late 2017, JPU eventually migrated the submission process into an integrated Online Journal System (OJS).
 JPU adheres to the best practice in managing fair and indiscriminatory submission process by abiding to the double-blind peer-review process.